Client installed a plugin and broke my site - how to prevent it?

 Final thought

-Most WordPress issues aren't caused by bad code.
+Most WordPress issues are not caused by bad code.
+They come from normal use of powerful features without clear safeguards.

 Related posts